How Safe is Your Data? Tips to Protect Against Data Theft 01/28/2020

 - Removable media devices - including USB drives, external hard drives, CDs, MP3 players, etc.

-The first step is protecting your small business from data theft is to monitor everything.
-Detecting a data breach early can help minimize the damage.
-Intrusion detection systems (IDS) that monitor the network for malicious activities are critical.
-Setting-up a plan for regular IT security assessments can also be helpful on this front.
+The first step in supporting your data safety is to monitor everything.
+Safety monitoring plans that detect a data breach early can help minimize the damage.
+Intrusion detection systems (IDC) that monitor the network for malicious activities are critical.
+Setting up a plan for regular cybersecurity assessments can also be helpful on this front.

 Steps to Protect Your Business